LutzGross/fingal/examples/ERTSynthetics/README.md

 ### Generate Data Set
 The first step is to create a synthetic data set.
 The [gmsh](https://gmsh.info/)
-geometry file defines core domain with some padding and subdomain stagged as `anomaly` that is used to define an electric conductivity anomaly for the synthetic data generation.
+geometry file defines core domain with some padding and subdomains stagged as `anomaly_right` and `anomaly_left` that define electric conductivity anomalies for the synthetic data generation.
-Edit this file to change the shape and location of the anomaly.
+Edit ths `geo`-file ['with_anomaly.geo'](./with_anomaly.geo) to change the shape and location of the anomaly and the survey that is set as equidistant, parallel lines of equidistant electrodes.

 Run